gawe0925/shift/README.md

+English Version
 Overview

 Shift is a lightweight and flexible scheduling management web application designed to help teams manage shifts, track workloads, and improve collaboration efficiency.

+The project features a Django backend and a React frontend (generated and refined with AI assistance).
-It’s built with Django on the backend, and currently deployed on both Render and AWS, serving as a full-stack project demonstration for portfolio and career development purposes.
+It is currently deployed on both Render and AWS, serving as a full-stack portfolio project to demonstrate development, deployment, and cloud integration skills.

 Features